IceGawd/VoltageDimentionalReduction/code/Voltage_Project_Plan.md

 * Experience in data analysis
 * Curiosity and drive.
-* Ability to discuss the papers above, starting with the first 20 pages of Doyle and Snell.
+* Read the first 23 pages of Doyle and Snell, solved the problems up to 1.2.8 and is able to discuss the text and explain the solutions.
 * Writing well organized, well documented efficient and readable python code.
 * Numpy, Pandas, Scipy.
 Array operations rather than for loops.
 * jupyter notebooks.